mitchellurgero/urgero.org/content/project/TinySocial.md

 tags = []

 # Project summary to display on homepage.
-summary = "Flat-File, PHP Social network.
-Meant to be an example of how fast JSONDatabase is."
+summary = "Flat-File, PHP Social network."

 # Optional image to display on homepage.
 image_preview = ""